When blood glucose levels (also called blood sugar levels) are too high, it's called hyperglycemia.

 illness or stress

-use of certain medications that can raise blood sugar, like steroids used to treat inflammation
+use of certain medicines that can raise blood sugar, like steroids used to treat inflammation

-The symptoms of hyperglycemia are similar to those experienced when someone is diagnosed with diabetes, such as:
+The symptoms of hyperglycemia are similar to those that happen when someone is diagnosed with diabetes, such as:

-Frequent urination: The kidneys respond to high levels of glucose in the bloodstream by flushing out the extra glucose in urine.
+Frequent urination: The kidneys respond to high levels of glucose in the bloodstream by flushing out the extra glucose in urine (pee).
 A child with diabetes who has hyperglycemia may need to pee more often and in larger volumes.

 Weight loss despite increased appetite: Without enough insulin to help the body use glucose, the body breaks down muscle and stored fat in an attempt to provide fuel to hungry cells.

 Fatigue: Because the body can't use glucose for energy properly, kids with hyperglycemia may be unusually tired.

 As part of the diabetes management plan, you'll need to check your child's blood sugar levels multiple times a day with a blood glucose meter.
 This helps you identify when your child has high blood sugar levels, which don't always cause symptoms.
 Someone who isn't testing regularly might have blood sugar levels high enough to damage the body without even realizing it.